-Off course there are many hardcore Elton John fans that will raise questions as to why we did not list such fantastic songs such as “High Flying Bird, Ballad of Danny Bailey, All The Girls Love Alice, Ticking, Bitter Fingers,” and especially “Harmony.”
-Well, we just did.
-In the end it’s all just for fun!
+Of course, there will be many hardcore Elton John fans that will raise questions as to why we did not list such fantastic songs such as “High Flying Bird, Ballad of Danny Bailey, All The Girls Love Alice, Ticking, Bitter Fingers,” and especially “Harmony.”
+Well, those will be included in part II.

 # 10 – Indian Sunset